Traecp/pyFit28/README.md

 + INSTALLATION

-Linux & Windows:
+Linux & Windows & Mac:

  - Install Python 2.7 (I prefer to use Anaconda 64 bits)
  - Install PyQt4 (Anaconda comes with PyQt5 by default, please downgrade it: conda install pyqt=4)
- - Other requirements (normally these will be automatically installed when you install pyfit): numpy >= 1.11, scipy >= 0.19, lmfit >= 0.9.5, matplotlib >= 1.5 and PyMca5.
+ - Other requirements (normally these will be automatically installed when you install pyfit): numpy >= 1.11, scipy >= 0.19, lmfit >= 0.9.5, matplotlib >= 1.5, h5py >=2.5.0 and PyMca5.
  - Download and extract the source code of pyfit.
 Go to the folder where setup.py is found, open a terminal (command prompt on Windows) and type: python setup.py install (on Linux you might need to use *sudo* permission)